 Why keep live plants in a shrimp tank?

-There is something magical about creating your own little self-supporting world of beautiful plants and vibrant shrimp.
-While a plant-less tank is great for beginners, the aesthetic of a tank with plastic/imitation plants will pale in comparison to a lush aquarium with growing and moving plants.
-There are a variety of plants that will thrive in the same water conditions as your Red Cherry Shrimp.
-Alongside their visual benefits, live plants help to regulate the conditions inside the tank, can make the process of cycling faster, and boost shrimp survival rates!
+There is something magical about creating your own little self-supporting world of plants and vibrant shrimp.
+While a plantless tank is great for beginners, the aesthetics of a tank with plastic/imitation plants will pale in comparison to a lush aquarium with growing and moving plants.
+There are a variety of plants that will thrive in the same water conditions as your Red Cherry Shrimp – alongside their visual benefits, live plants help to regulate the conditions inside the tank, make the process of cycling faster, and boost shrimp survival rates!

 What are the easiest plants to start with?